Nikkelodeons/quest_submissions/README.md

 ## Chapter 4 - Day 2

-What does .link() do?
+1. What does .link() do?
+    - .link() takes what's in storage and makes it publically available

-1. In your own words (no code), explain how we can use resource interfaces to only expose certain things to the /public/ path.
+2. In your own words (no code), explain how we can use resource interfaces to only expose certain things to the /public/ path.
+    - When you link a reference to a resource, you can specify the interface it implements, which only allows access to data in that interface regardless of all that data in the resource.
+This is the only data that will be exposed publically

-2. Deploy a contract that contains a resource that implements a resource interface.
+3. Deploy a contract that contains a resource that implements a resource interface.
 Then, do the following:

-3. In a transaction, save the resource to storage and link it to the public with the restrictive interface.
+      - In a transaction, save the resource to storage and link it to the public with the restrictive interface.

       - Run a script that tries to access a non-exposed field in the resource interface, and see the error pop up.